ietf/wiki.ietf.org/group/iab/unicode_liaison_relationship.md

 ## Contact

 To reach the IETF/IAB liaison to the Unicode Consortium, or to ask questions about the IDNA specifications and their relationship to Unicode, send email to Patrik Fältström \<paf@netnod.se\>.
-Patrik is also a co-author of RFC 8753 and the maintainer of the [createtables](https://github.com/Netnod/createtables/) tooling described below.
+Patrik is also a co-author of for example RFC 8753 and the maintainer of the [createtables](https://github.com/Netnod/createtables/) tooling described below.

 ## Relevant RFCs